Some links in this post may be affiliate links

 Cymbidium Orchid (Boat Orchid) problems include black leaf tips and edges, yellow leaves, drooping leaves, leaf spots, lack of blooms, bud blast among others.
 Keep reading for more on these problems and how to fix them.

-Move the orchid to a brighter spot and ensure it is receiving bright, indirect light of about 10 hours per day or instal a grow light if the natural lighting is not adequate.
+One possible reason why Cymbidium Orchid is not blooming is too little light.
+Move the orchid to a brighter spot and ensure it is receiving bright indirect light of about 10 hours per day or instal a grow light if the natural lighting is not adequate.
+Check out this guide on understanding light for houseplants.

 The second possible reason for lack of blooms in Boat Orchid is overfeeding.
 Overfeeding can result in vegetative growth at the expense of flowers production.
+Feed the orchid once monthly with a weak solution of an orchid's fertilizer as per the manufacturer's instructions.

 The cause of bud blast in Cymbidium Orchid is improper watering.
 Too much or too little water will cause the flower buds to die before they open.

 Water the the orchid thoroughly during the growing season and allow the top half of the soil to dry out between waterings to maintain the soil moderately moist.
+Cut down on watering during the cold period to keep the soil slightly moist but do not allow the soil to dry out completely.
+Learn more on how to water houseplants the right way.

-Position the orchid in a brighter spot where it will receive bright, indirect light of about 10 hours per day or instal a grow light if natural lighting is not adequate.
+Dark green leaves in Cymbidium Orchid indicate that the orchid is not getting enough light.
+Position the orchid in a brighter spot where it will receive bright indirect light of about 10 hours per day or instal a grow light if natural lighting is not adequate.
+The leaves of a Boat Orchid that is receiving the correct light should be yellow-green.

 Yellowish leaves in Cymbidium Orchid indicate that your orchid is getting too much light.
 Move the Orchid to a shadier spot.
 The leaves of a Boat Orchid that is receiving bright, indirect light should be yellow-green.

+Limpy and droopy leaves in Cymbidium Orchid are caused by underwatering.
 Maintain the soil moderately moist during the growing season and slightly moist during the cold perion but do not allow the soil to dry out completely.

 Water the Boat Orchid thoroughly during the growing season and allow only the top half of the soil to dry out between waterings to maintain the soil moderately moist.
+Reduce watering during the cold season to keep the soil slightly moist but do not let it to dry out completely.

 The cause of black leaf tips in Cymbidium Orchid is the presence of chemicals like chlorine and flourides in the water or accumulation of salts in the soil.
+Use chlorine-free water only to water Boat Orchid.

-Use chlorine-free water only to water Boat Orchid and flush out accumulated salts from the soil by running a stream of water through the soil for about 10 minutes until it comes out through the drainage holes.
+Flush out accumulated salts from the soil regularly by running a stream of water through the soil for about 10 minutes until it comes out through the drainage holes.
 Repeat the process several times.

 Brown soft leaf spots in Cymbidium Orchid are an indication of a fungal disease.
 Remove the affected leaves immediately to prevent further spread.

 Exposure of Cymbidium Orchid to direct sunshine will result in scorch marks which are brown hard and dry spots on the leaves.
-Move the Orchid to a shadier spot or protect it from hot direct sunshine.
+Move the orchid to a shadier spot or protect it from hot direct sunshine.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.